maRce10/marce10.github.com/_posts/2019-02-16-Working_with_songs.md

 <img src="/./img/Phaethornis-eurynome-15607-labeled.jpeg" title="plot of chunk songs 2.3" alt="plot of chunk songs 2.3" width="900px" style="display: block; margin: auto;" />

-We can plot single spectrograms of each song (or other higher structural level) using the 'song' argument in [specreator](https://marce10.github.io/warbleR/reference/specreator.html).
+We can plot single spectrograms of each song using the 'song' argument in [specreator](https://marce10.github.io/warbleR/reference/specreator.html).
 The function will label each element using the 'selec' column label:

 {% highlight r %}